Starting a blog for the first time is an amazing, yet intimidating experience.

 Social media and blogging are two peas in a pod.
 You can’t really have one without the other.

-But, there’s nothing more frustrating than spending four hours writing a blog post, only to see zero engagement.
+But, there’s nothing more frustrating when you’re trying to learn how to create a blog and spending four hours writing a blog post, only to see zero engagement.
 No comments, no shares, and your one like is from grandma.

 That’s because most people do social media all wrong.
-They use is as a publishing platform where they just push out their blog posts.
+They use it as a publishing platform where they just push out their blog posts.
 Social media isn’t an RSS feed!